oluwabuddy/PlaywrightAutomation/README.md

 # PlaywrightAutomation

 This repository contains an automation project using Playwright with C#.
-The project demonstrates navigating through a web application and performing various automated tasks.
+The project demonstrates navigating through [Miacademy](https://miacademy.co/#/) and performing various automated tasks.

 ## Project Structure